7 Ways to Maximize an Online Landscape Design Consultation

 The landscape design process involves gathering data and measurements.
-This data is used to develop accurate landscape plans and construction documents.
+This data is used to develop accurate landscape plans.
 During an online landscape design consultation this information is gathered remotely.
 Remote site inventory is a typical practice of design studios when working on national and international projects.
 With social distancing during the pandemic these methods have also proven to be safe and effective for local and regional projects.
 The designer may involve the client, access online documents and databases, or utilize technology to take inventory of the outdoor space.
 When the client gets involved, they are asked to gather basic measurements of the project space.
 Important measurements include the width and depth of existing planting beds, the length and width of existing drives and walkways, the height of ground-level windows and awnings, or the dimensions of other existing outdoor features in the project vicinity.
 If the client has access to any as-built or site plans, be sure to bring these documents to the online consultation.
 Landscape designers use these documents and dimensions to create base maps of the outdoor space, over which they develop their designs.
 If the client does not have access to these documents, or if they are unable to gather measurements, designers turn to online maps and databases to gather the required info.
 When more detail is needed, they may order a drone study of the outdoor space as part of their inventory.

 6) Gather Usable Photos of the Outdoor Space